javiermortiz/breakout/README.md

 ### How to Play

-Fly Han and Chewbacca through space but be careful to avoid hitting asteroids by hitting `SPACE`.
-Pick up powerups along the way to either stock up on blaster cannon ammunition or destroy all asteroids present on the screen.
-Hit `ENTER` to shoot and `S` to toggle sound.
+Use the left arrow and right arrow keys to move the paddle and prevent the ball from falling off the screen.
+Break the bricks and catch the power ups to get a bigger paddle, a second ball or when your paddle turns orange, bullets that you can fire by pressing the space bar.

 ### Features

-#### 2D Rendering & Sprite-ing
+#### 2D Rendering
 All 2D rendering is done using HTML 5 Canvas.
-By overlaying sprite images over 'pseudo Canvas elements', I was able to detect all collisions between `Ship` and `Asteroid`, `Ship` and `PowerUp`, and `Blaster` and `Asteroid`.
+By tracking the coordinates of the diferent elements on Canvas I was able to detect all collisions and trigger different outcomes such as changing the direction of the ball, destroying a brick and releasing particles.

 ```javascript
 draw(ctx) {